AP Literature & Composition

 Fall Course of Study: Spring Course of Study:

-Students will read The Importance of Being Earnest by Oscar Wilde within the first full week of school.
+*Please note: Students will read The Importance of Being Earnest by Oscar Wilde within the first full week of school.
 Students will then be given a comprehension scantron exam and essay to assess their reading comprehension and analytical abilities.

 I update Aeries every day!
 If absent, please check Aeries for missing Classwork and Homework assignments.
 All directions and handout for the assignments are attached on Aeries.
 Google Classroom will also be used in this course and important class information can be found there as well.
 For policies on late work and make-ups, please refer to your Syllabus.
 Please note the Course Timeline is subject to change.